slatedocs/slate/source/index.html.md

 **What are bank maintenance schedules?
 Will partners be informed?**

 Banks often have regular maintenance schedules which differ from one bank to another.
 These regular maintenance schedules prevent the execution of transactions to the respective recipient bank during the set period of time.
-In the event that an unplanned maintenance or maintenance schedules run for an extended period of time, we will notify our partners.
+To ensure your convenience, we will queue any transaction requests submitted during the maintenance hours and automatically disburse them once the maintenance is over.

 **What are the amount limits for disbursements?**